Analyzing Owlet (OWLT) and Its Competitors

-Owlet (NYSE:OWLT – Get Rating) is one of 28 publicly-traded companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it compare to its competitors?
-We will compare Owlet to similar companies based on the strength of its analyst recommendations, valuation, profitability, earnings, institutional ownership, risk and dividends.
+Owlet (NYSE:OWLT – Get Rating) is one of 28 public companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it contrast to its peers?
+We will compare Owlet to similar companies based on the strength of its earnings, analyst recommendations, risk, institutional ownership, dividends, profitability and valuation.

+37.6% of Owlet shares are owned by institutional investors.
+Comparatively, 61.0% of shares of all “Measuring & controlling devices, not elsewhere classified” companies are owned by institutional investors.
+16.1% of shares of all “Measuring & controlling devices, not elsewhere classified” companies are owned by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

+This table compares Owlet and its peers revenue, earnings per share and valuation.

 Analyst Recommendations

-This is a summary of recent recommendations for Owlet and its competitors, as reported by MarketBeat.com.
+This is a breakdown of current recommendations for Owlet and its peers, as provided by MarketBeat.

 |Sell Ratings